General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

-The optimal choice of representation depends on the specific application.
-For applications where precise 3D structure matters, such as protein-ligand docking, geometric representations become essential.
-For \glspl{gpm}, a more natural choice would be text, to take advantage of the better overlap with the pre-training corpus and also to interact with humans.
 Ultimately, weaker inductive biases (like text) offer greater flexibility and can capture unexpected patterns, but may require more data to learn the fundamental rules.
 The successful design of inductive biases requires balancing domain knowledge with learning flexibility.
 Stricter inductive biases (like graphs) incorporate more domain knowledge, leading to greater data efficiency but potentially limiting the model's ability to discover patterns that contradict our initial assumptions.

-Beyond choosing a single optimal representation, modern \gls{ml} allows for the simultaneous use of multiple representations.
-A chemical entity can be described not only by its textual \gls{smiles} string or its connectivity graph, but also by its experimental spectra (e.g., \gls{nmr}, \gls{ir}), or even a microscopy image.
+Beyond choosing a single optimal representation, \glspl{gpm} allows for the simultaneous use of multiple representations.
+A chemical entity can be described not only by its textual \gls{smiles} string or its connectivity graph, but also by its experimental or simulated spectra (e.g., \gls{nmr}, \gls{ir}), or even a microscopy image.
 Each of these modalities provides a complementary layer of information.
-A more detailed section on using multiple representations is presented in \Cref{sec:multimodal_chem}
+A more detailed section on using multiple representations is presented in \Cref{sec:multimodal_chem}.